+In order for circulating glucose to be used by cells, it needs to pass from the extracellular space (bloodstream) into the intracellular space.
 Various transporters (GLUT 1-4) transport glucose into cells.
 They have different kinetics and methods of regulation depending on the purpose of glycolysis in that cell.

 |GLUT transporter||Key feature||Location||Reason|

-|GLUT-1||Low Km||All cells||Regulates basal uptake even at low glucose levels, ensures a constant supply of energy for survival|
+|GLUT-1||Low Km, so highly active||All cells||Regulates basal uptake even at low glucose levels, ensures a constant supply of energy for survival|

-|GLUT-2||Concentration dependant as high Km||Liver, pancreatic islets||Acts as a glucose sensor – increases uptake in high glucose levels for storage, also regulates insulin release in pancreas|
+|GLUT-2||Concentration dependent as high Km||Liver, pancreatic islets||Acts as a glucose sensor – increases uptake in high glucose levels for storage, also regulates insulin release in pancreas|

-|GLUT-4||Insulin dependant||Muscle, adipose, heart||Increases uptake in presence of insulin (after meals) for storage|
+|GLUT-4||Insulin dependent||Muscle, adipose, heart||Increases uptake in presence of insulin (after meals) for storage|

 Phases of Glycolysis